yzhedwin/PeerCode/README.md

 Go to `backend` folder

-- Run `pip install -r ./requirements.txt` in your virtual environment
+- Run `pip install -r ./requirements-dev.txt` in your virtual environment.
+We are using this compiled requirements file for development so its easier to manage without the hassle of creating multiple environments.

 ### Frontend